 We performed our duties in our homes and talked to eachother on screens and pretended to ourselves that we were busy.
 The dawns were clear and bright — I remember them — and the birds sang for a while.

 People died, some from the disease, and people were born.
 The people that didn’t die sometimes said that it was guiltily pleasant not to have to fill the days with activities like we had before; these new days like expanses that stretched out emptily for us like unexplored plains.
 I remember spending such a day paging through a book, captivated by the way the dark letters seemed to slice through the page as if cut by laser or some sharp medical implement.
 No words, just paper and the absence of paper left by ink.
 I remember the weight of the book but not its name.
 Its title.

 The economy dried up and blew away, but the days were bright and often warm.
 Somehow there was food.
 Water flowed from the taps.
 The water was cold and flowed slowly and filled vast spaces it you were patient.

 Children played in the newly empty streets.
 They chanted and laughed, chasing rainbows around the trees until their shouts dopplered down to nothing and they passed beyond some horizon.
 I think they grew tried of waiting for us.
 If anyone noticed this then they said nothing to me.

 I have another memory from that time.
 Of a bird, suspended in the sky with its wings outstretched.
-White feathers against blue sky, as devoid of motion as the empty whitewashed streets of some mountain village back when there might have been such things.
+White feathers against blue sky, as devoid of motion as the empty whitewashed streets of some mountain village, back when there might have been such places.
 I watched it for days from a window.
 The buildings had all become taller and I remember I could clearly see the hard, watchful look in the bird’s amber eyes.

 I am still here but the world is quiet and there is so much more space now.
 And so much time.
 The time is the hardest thing to bear.